SEOKJUN-KO/pet-detective/README.md

 The server is not working because of the cost problem.

 ## Design
-All the icons were made by Me.
+All the icons were made by devjohnpark.